qiyanjun/2025Fall-UVA-CS-MachineLearningDeep/About.md

 ### Assignment due dates, Lateness and Extensions

-+ Unless otherwise specified, assignments should be submitted through collab and are due  <b>
++ Unless otherwise specified, assignments should be submitted through Canvas and are due  <b>
 at 11:59pm on the due date </b>.
-+ Programming solutions should be placed in each student's appropriate Collab  directory.
++ Programming solutions should be placed in each student's appropriate Canvas  directory.

 + #### All communications regarding late assignment submissions should go directly to [ToCome], not with the instructor.